Pablo Pico is a musician and composer who has composed for short films,

 Winner of an “European Animation Award” in 2018 for the score of the animated TV film A MAN IS DEAD (co-composed with Yan Volsy), he also composes for TV series like the “Emmy Kids Award” winning production THE TREEHOUSE STORIES and for documentaries like CHABROL, THE MAVERICK, directed by Cécile Maistre-Chabrol.

-In 2019, Pablo Pico has composed the music of the feature films JEUNESSE SAUVAGE by Frédéric Carpentier and MARONA'S FANTASTIC TALE by Anca Damian.
-The music of this animated film has been particulary noticed by the international specialised press and the original soundtrack has been released by Milan Music / Sony Music Entertainement.
+Pablo Pico has recently composed the music of 2 feature films JEUNESSE SAUVAGE by Frédéric Carpentier and MARONA'S FANTASTIC TALE by Anca Damian.
+The music of this animated film has been particulary noticed by the international press and the original soundtrack has been released by Milan Music (Sony).